farishaddad/AI-Builder/labs/lab-form-processing.md

    [Step 6 - Save to the Cloud](#step-6---save-to-the-cloud)

 ## Step 1 - Download the Sample Data
-1. Download the sample data: [ai-builder-lab-formprocessing.zip](../../../raw/master/data/ai-builder-lab-formprocessing.zip).
+1. Download the sample data by clicking this link: [ai-builder-lab-formprocessing.zip](../../../raw/master/data/ai-builder-lab-formprocessing.zip).
 2. Once the download is complete, locate the zip file.
-Note: The downloaded file will appear at the bottom of your browser window, click the appropriate menu item to open the containing folder.
+Note: The file will appear at the bottom of your browser window, click the appropriate menu item to open the containing folder.

     **Internet Explorer**
     [![alt text](../images/img-lab-fp-46.png "Alt")](../../../raw/master/images/img-lab-fp-46.png)